15 University Graduate CV Examples [& Templates]

 • It’s also appropriate to include other extracurricular activities on your university graduate CV.
 Seemingly irrelevant activities are important to include because they demonstrate you’re a well-rounded candidate.

-• Make the most of the career objective by briefly summarising your diverse university projects, and be sure to explain how your experience better prepares you for the role.
+• Make use of the career objective by briefly summarising your diverse university projects, and ensure you explain how your experience better prepares you for the role.

 • If you’re lacking typical work experience, avoid throwing a haphazard list of skills on your CV.